Middle and High School Students STEP into STEM at NYU

 STEP encourages historically underrepresented groups in science, technology, engineering, and math fields to pursue these subjects and prepare to apply to selective colleges.
-This innovative pre-college enrichment program for talented and motivated African American, Hispanic/Latino, Alaskan native or American Indian, and economically disadvantaged white or Asian students entering grades 7 through 12.
-The goals of the program seem simple, STEP’s impact is anything but simple.
-With a 90 percent retention rate and many students like Curtis returning as mentors following graduation, STEP shapes exceptional, dedicated learners and forges lifelong bonds.
+This innovative pre-college enrichment program supports talented and motivated African American, Hispanic, Latino, Alaska Native, Native American, and economically disadvantaged white or Asian students entering grades 7 through 12.
+While the goals of the program seem simple, STEP’s impact is anything but: the program boasts a 90 percent retention rate.
+Additionally, many students return as mentors after graduating.
+It’s clear that STEP shapes exceptional, dedicated learners and forges lifelong bonds.

 STEP packs a lot into a single day of learning.
 Mornings are dedicated to core subjects.
 Then, afternoons are for more focused electives like anthropology or nanotechnology.
-There’s also space for students to talk about social justice and current events.
+There’s also space for students to discuss social justice and current events.
 Additionally, a research component like the project Omer describes plays a huge role.
-From egg-drop tests to virtual city development to agricultural experiments, students aren’t just reading about science—they’re watching it happen in real time.
+From egg-drop tests to virtual city development or agricultural experiments, students aren’t just reading about science.
+They experience these concepts in real time.
 They even get to present their projects, learning valuable public speaking and networking skills.

-Rory Meyers College of Nursing sophomore Safiatu Diagana was in seventh grade when her anthropology project won first place at a state conference.
+Rory Meyers College of Nursing senior Safiatu Diagana was in seventh grade when her anthropology project won first place at a state conference.
 It was also her first year in the STEP program.
 “Our team made history by being the youngest group division to win first place against high school and college students in the same category,” she says.
-After realizing that model skeletons used in classrooms were quite expensive, she and two teammates created an inexpensive skeleton designed for use in schools in developing countries.
+After realizing that model skeletons used in classrooms were quite expensive, she and two teammates created an inexpensive skeleton designed for schools in developing countries to use.
 “I was able to combine my love for both humanities and science to create a product to help others learn about the skeletal system just as I did,” Safiatu says.

 Next Step: College

 For high schoolers beginning to think about college applications, the STEP program provides resources that can jump-start the process.
-STEP instructors walk students through the application process and essay writing, and even take them on college tours to get a sense of campus life.
+STEP instructors guide students through the application process and essay writing.
+They even take STEP students on college tours to get a sense of campus life.
 “I barely sweated during the college admissions process,” Omer remembers.
 “We went over everything together, and it was completely stress free.”